wp-plugins/formidable-pro-add-color-picker-field/readme.txt

 Along the way I discovered a few other color picker libraries for jQuery, so when I get around to it I'll add them to the plugin to give users some different display options.

-**Please Note:** *This plugin was developed and tested using WordPress 4.0 and [Formidable Pro Version 1.07.11](https://formidablepro.com/) by [Strategy11 ](http://strategy11.com/).
-It requires the Formidable Pro Plugin to be installed and activated before installation.
-I am not affiliated with Formidable Pro or Strategy11.
-This is an independent plugin.
-I made it for the Pro version of Formidable instead of the free version because Formidable is an awesome plugin and I think people should support it if they're doing anything fancy with it.*
+**Please Note:** *This plugin requires the Formidable Pro Plugin (https://formidablepro.com/) by [Strategy11 ](http://strategy11.com/)to be installed and activated before installation.
+Formidable Pro is an awesome plugin.*

 == Installation ==